Why We Named our Baby Hazel | The Biblical Meaning

 The Biblical Meaning of the Name Hazel

 Our Hazel Sue is here and we are over the moon in love!
-I wanted to write about why we chose the name Hazel since a few people have asked if it came from an ancestor (it doesn’t).
+I wanted to write one of the reasons why we chose to name her since a few people have asked if it came from an ancestor (it doesn’t).

 Hazel onesie